As Mariupol hangs on, the extent of the horror not yet known

 Russia’s invasion has driven nearly 3.5 million people from Ukraine, according to the United Nations.
 The U.N. has confirmed over 900 civilian deaths but said the real toll is probably much higher.
 Estimates of Russian deaths vary, but even conservative figures are in the low thousands.

-Talks between Russia and Ukraine have continued by video but failed to bridge the chasm between the two sides, with the Kremlin demanding Ukraine disarm and declare itself neutral and Ukraine calling for binding security guarantees and a withdrawal of all Russian forces.
+Talks between Russia and Ukraine have continued by video but failed to bridge the chasm between the two sides.
+The Kremlin has demanded that Ukraine disarm and declare itself neutral.
+Zelenskyy told Ukrainian television late Monday that he would be prepared to consider waiving any NATO bid by Ukraine in exchange for a cease-fire, the withdrawal of Russian troops and a guarantee of Ukraine’s security.

+Zelenskyy also suggested Kyiv would be open to future discussions on the status of Crimea, which Russia seized in 2014, and the regions of the eastern Donbas region held by Russian-backed separatists.
+But he said that was a topic for another time, after a cease-fire and steps toward security guarantees.

 Russia’s Foreign Ministry warned that relations with the U.S. are “on the verge of a breach,” citing “unacceptable statements” by U.S. President Joe Biden about Putin.
 Biden last week branded the Russian leader a war criminal.